rtuszik/KoalaKeys/README.md

    python src/generate_cheatsheet.py
    ```

-3. Find your generated HTML cheatsheets in the `output` directory.
+3. Find your generated HTML cheatsheets in the directory specified by the `CHEATSHEET_OUTPUT_DIR` environment variable (or in the `output` directory if not set).

-4. Open `output/index.html` in your browser to view and navigate your cheatsheet collection.
+4. Open the `index.html` file in your browser to view and navigate your cheatsheet collection.

 ## Customization